Moral foundations theory: Liberty foundation

+Honor/Qeirat foundation

+In 2020, Mohammad Atari and Jesse Graham worked on a potential moral foundation which is particularly important in Middle Eastern cultures, namely honor or "Qeirat" (a Persian term, originally coming from Arabic).
+Interviews employing qualitative methods indicated that alongside moral considerations similar to those in the original conceptualization of MFT, a key element in Middle Eastern moral perspectives is "Qeirat".
+While this term lacks a direct translation in English, it closely aligns with the concept of 'honor' and encompasses the safeguarding and defense of female relatives, romantic partners, extended family members, and the nation.
+This research identified a strong correlation between Qeirat and Loyalty, Authority, and Purity, as well as adherence to Islamic religious beliefs, and behaviors associated with maintaining romantic relationships.
+These authors argued that Qeirat values operate in a way to maintain intensive kinship structures which can in turn function to keep resources in the group.
+These authors also developed and validated the 24-item Qeirat Values Scale (QVS).

 Additional candidate foundations

-Several other candidate foundations have also been discussed: Efficiency/waste, Ownership/theft, Honesty/deception, and Equity/undeservingness (separate from Fairness).
+Several other candidate foundations have also been discussed: Efficiency/waste, Ownership/theft, and Honesty/deception.

 Methods

 Moral Foundations Questionnaire

-A large amount of research on Moral Foundations Theory uses self-report instruments such as the Moral Foundations Questionnaire, formally published in 2011 (though earlier versions of the questionnaire had already been published).
+A large amount of research on moral foundations theory uses self-report instruments such as the Moral Foundations Questionnaire, formally published in 2011 (though earlier versions of the questionnaire had already been published).
 Subsequent investigations using the Moral Foundations Questionnaire in other cultures have found broadly similar correlations between morality and political identification to those of the US, with studies taking place in Korea, Sweden and New Zealand.
 However, other studies suggest that the structure of the MFQ is inconsistent across demographic groups (e.g., comparing religious and non-religious and Black and White respondents) and across cultures.

+A substantially updated version of the MFQ (the MFQ-2) was published in 2023.
+MFQ-2 is a 36-item measure of moral foundations which captures Care, Equality, Proportionality, Loyalty, Authority, and Purity.
+Each sub-scale has six items.
+MFQ-2 has been shown to have good psychometric properties across cultures.

-Other Methods
+Other methods

-Other materials and methods used to study Moral Foundations Theory include the Moral Foundations Sacredness Scale, Moral Foundations Vignettes, the Socio-Moral Image Database, and Character Moral Foundations Questionnaire.
-Research on moral language use have also relied on variants of a Moral Foundations Dictionary.
+Other materials and methods used to study moral foundations theory include the Moral Foundations Sacredness Scale, Moral Foundations Vignettes, the Socio-Moral Image Database, and Character Moral Foundations Questionnaire.
+Research on moral language use have also relied on variants of a Moral Foundations Dictionary (MFD).
+Moral Foundations Dictionary 2 (MFD2) has been shown to outperform MFD, hence may be a better option for language-based assessment of moral foundations.

 Researchers have also examined the topographical maps of somatosensory reactions associated with violations of different moral foundations.
 Specifically, in a study where participants were asked to describe key aspects of their subjective somatosensory experience in response to scenarios involving various moral violations, body patterns corresponding to violations of moral foundations were felt in different regions of the body depending on whether participants were liberal or conservative.